markti/terraform-azuredevops-azure-terraformer/README.md

 # azdo-terraform-modules
-A collection of Terraform modules that provision to Azure DevOps
+A collection of Terraform modules that provision to Azure DevOps.

 ## Release History
 **1.0.7**